Terms of Engagement

 - Invoicing and Payment – Our practice is to bill on a monthly or other periodic basis for the fees, disbursements and related charges incurred in the preceding month or months including work completed prior to the date of your engagement.
-Regardless of the outcome of any matter and whether any transaction is initiated or completed, you will be responsible for paying all of our fees, disbursements and related charges, regardless of when incurred, and our invoices are payable upon receipt.
+Regardless of the outcome of any matter and whether any transaction is initiated or completed, you will be responsible for paying all of our fees, disbursements, related charges and any applicable taxes, regardless of when incurred, and our invoices are payable upon receipt.
 We reserve the right to request cash retainers from time to time which we will place in our trust account and apply at our discretion towards our fees and disbursements, and you agree to provide us with such retainers to cover reasonably anticipated fees if so requested.
 Pursuant to Section 33 of the Solicitors Act (Ontario), we reserve the right to impose an interest charge on invoices outstanding for more than one month.
 In addition, we may apply all payments we receive from you to your oldest outstanding invoice.
 Any other method of payment must be agreed to in writing prior to our tendering an account.

 - Undertaking to Preserve Confidentiality – We undertake not to disclose or misuse your confidential information, subject only to applicable law and our professional and ethical obligations.
 Because we owe this duty to all of our clients, we will not disclose to you information we hold in confidence for others (even where such confidential information would be relevant to our representation of you) or disclose to others information we hold in confidence for you (even where such confidential information may be relevant to our representation of those others).
 In the case of public offerings, we may be acting on other transactions that may or may not be perceived by the market as capable of impacting your or other public offerings.
 In such circumstances we confirm that we cannot share any information as to any aspect of any such transaction for another client, regardless of its apparent importance to your public offering and this retainer.